yohannes911/select2/doc/select2.md

 > Under the old memory model, accesses to volatile variables could not be reordered with each other, but they could be reordered with nonvolatile variable accesses.

 This means that the protocol might not work in earlier Java versions.

-Note  that the algoritm uses only one non-volatile, stack variable: `token_owner`.
-Hence a fix might be the change of that variable to volatile, ie. instead of the `boolean token_owner` stack variable use `volatile int[] token_owner` member field.
-However no such fix is currently implemented, hence the current code is only for Java v1.5+.
+Note also that the algoritm uses only one non-volatile, stack variable: `token_owner`.
+Hence a possible fix might be the change of this variable from stack var to a volatile one, ie. instead of the `boolean token_owner` stack variable use the `volatile int[] token_owner` member field.
+However no such fix is implemented, hence the current code is only for Java v1.5+.

 ### Build ###